-As we can see in the Figure 1, using polyclonal tools as detection manifestations in the DotBlot assay, it was able to capture or detect the antibodies present on the surface of the nitrocellulose membrane in presence of skim milk.
 This result means that Llama's tests confirm the epitopes of the Omp25, Bm26 proteins and the Omp31-like protein present in the bacterium Brucella abortus strain 1119-3.

 4.2 Evaluation of the use of a polyclonal anti-BruD Llama serum for its application in the detection of anti-Brucella sp. using a sandwich DotBlot.

+Clear recognition was observed with the volume of antibodies tested.
+In the case of the negative sample, it was established that a “faint” signal, such as the one shown in figure 2, is the maximum that can be observed in a sample of this type, maintaining the membrane for 5 min in the presence of the developing solution.